Antonyeaster/brick-connect-react/README.md

 * Follow and unfollow so that I can control the specific posts within my feed
 * Edit my profile so that I can update my information
 * Update my username and password so that update my display name and keep my profile secure
-* Log out of my profile so that I can keep my profile secure
+* Sign out of my profile so that I can keep my profile secure
+* Favourite a post so that I can come back to them for inspiration
+* Receive notifications so that I can get updated when someone follows my profile or has made comment on my post
+* Click on delete/sign out and get a pop up so that I can confirm I defiantly want to do these things
+* Categorise my post so that other users can fin my posts easier
+* See a pop up so that I know I have done something successfully or there was a problem
+* Like a comment so that I can express myself without having to make a comment

 As an **Unregistered** User I can: